-Engineering a digital twin for a 5 MWh zero-emission yacht
+Engineering a simulation for a 5 MWh zero-emission yacht

 When you eschew fossil fuels, you become open to all other types of energy — especially ones that yacht designers historically don’t utilise.